The initial situation without any index

 COLLECT STATS ON Orders_JI COLUMN(CustomerId);

-This join index offers all the advantages of the NUSI but requires only one AMP to find the ROWIDs of the base table rows and can then access them like the NUSI.
+The join index provides the same benefits as NUSI but only necessitates a single AMP to locate the ROWIDs of the base table rows.
+It can subsequently retrieve them in the same manner as NUSI.

 SELECT * FROM Orders WHERE CustomerId = 3000;